jkenlooper/puzzle-massive/docs/development.md

 ---

-The below instructions are still relevant if needing to troubleshoot or are manually setting up without using the above vagrant commands.
+**The below instructions are still relevant if needing to troubleshoot or are manually setting up without using the above vagrant commands.
+The "Initial Setup", and "Setup For Building" sections can be skipped if using vagrant since most of that was automatically done.**

-## Initial setup
+## Initial Setup

 After cloning or forking the git repo [puzzle-massive](https://github.com/jkenlooper/puzzle-massive); open a terminal